 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-As long as you choose a low-sugar vinaigrette for the dressing and don’t overdo it on the artichokes, everything in this salad is a low-carb friendly ingredient.
+As long as you choose a low-sugar vinaigrette for the dressing and don’t overdo it on the artichokes, everything in this Antipasto Artichoke Salad is a low-carb friendly ingredient.
 Artichokes do have some carbs, but they’re high in fiber!
 (Check the label for the dressing and choose one with less than 2 grams of sugar per serving.)
 With low-sugar dressing the recipe would also work for any phase of the original South Beach Diet.